Service Changes for Loudoun County Transit

 Route 70 – Change routing around One Loudoun

-In order to improve safety, the current One Loudoun bus stop that is located on westbound Russell Branch Parkway will be relocated onto Exchange Street.
+In order to improve safety, the current One Loudoun bus stop that is located on westbound Russell Branch Parkway has been relocated onto Exchange Street.

 Route 72 – Change routing around One Loudoun

-In order to improve safety, the current One Loudoun bus stop that is located on westbound Russell Branch Parkway will be relocated onto Exchange Street.
-In addition, due to low usage, the Atwater Drive portion of Route 72 will be eliminated.
+In order to improve safety, the current One Loudoun bus stop that is located on westbound Russell Branch Parkway has been relocated onto Exchange Street.
+In addition, due to low usage, the Atwater Drive portion of Route 72 has been eliminated.
 It is important to note that when the new One Loudoun park and ride lot, located on Savin Hill Drive, opens in late summer of 2018, it will be served by the Route 72.